getclacking/1971-wasd/README.md

 Sure thing, download [InkScape](https://inkscape.org/en/download/) and just change the colors on the layer named `design`.
 It should not be necessary for me to say this, but I offer no warranty, or liability.
 This is an at your own risk type of deal.

 There's a lot of other layers in there, any visible layer will be printed unless you specifically tell WASD not to.
-So I'd recommend you don't do that!
+So I'd highly recommend you don't make any other layer visible!

 If you want more detailed instructions for using InkScape, please hunt around on Google for tutorials.